-Time series motifs are approximately repeating subsequences embedded in a longer time series.
-Since their formulation in 2002 [15] they have emerged as one of the most important primitives in time series data mining.
-Motif discovery has been used as a sub-routine in higher-level analytics, including classification, clustering, visualization [4], and rulediscovery [17].
-Moreover, motif discovery has been applied to domains as diverse as severe weather prediction, robotics, medicine [20] and seismology [25].
+Time series motifs are approximately repeating subsequences embedded within a longer time series.
+Since their formulation in 2002 [17] they have emerged as one of the most important primitives in time series data mining.
+Each year there are at least a dozen new research efforts that exploit this primitive.
+Motif discovery has been used as a sub-routine in algorithms as diverse as classification, clustering, complex-event-processing [1], visualization [6], and rule-discovery [19].
+Moreover, motif discovery has been applied to domains as diverse as severe weather prediction, robotics, music processing, medicine [22] and seismology [27].

-In retrospect, it is easy to see why time series motifs are so useful.
+With a little introspection, it is easy to see why time series motifs are so useful and widely used.
 If a pattern is repeated (or conserved), there must be a latent system that occasionally produces the conserved behavior.
-For example, this system may be an overcaffeinated heart, sporadically introducing a motif pattern containing an extra beat (Atrial Premature Contraction [9]), or the system may be an earthquake fault, infrequently producing highly repeated seismograph traces because the local geology produces unique wave reflection/refractions [25].
-Time series motifs are a commonly used technique to gain insight into such latent systems, in essence, they can be seen as "generalizing the notion of a regulatory motif to operate robustly on non-genomic data" [20].
+For example, this system may be an overcaffeinated heart, sporadically introducing a motif pattern containing an extra beat (Atrial Premature Contraction [11]), or the system may be an earthquake fault, infrequently producing highly repeated seismograph traces because the local geology produces unique wave reflection/refractions [27].
+Time series motifs are a commonly used technique to gain insight into such latent systems, in essence, they can be best seen as "generalizing the notion of a regulatory motif to operate robustly on non-genomic data" [22].

-In this work, we expand the notion of time series motifs to the new primitive of time series chains (or just chains).
+Here we expand the notion of time series motifs to the new primitive of time series chains (or just chains).
 Time series chains may be informally considered motifs that evolve or drift in some direction over time.
-Fig. 1 illustrates the difference between time series motifs and time series chains (we defer formal definitions until Section II).
+Fig. 1 symbolically illustrates the difference between time series motifs and time series chains (we defer formal definitions until Section II).